 How do I get an Unlock Code?

 To get the network unlocking code your first port of call should be your network operator.
 If you are out of contract, although not obliged to, they will often give you the code.
 Make sure you ask the company who supplied the phone and not the SIM card.
 After the unlocking code has been entered you should be able to use the phone with any valid SIM supplied by any network service provider.
+You can also buy an unlocking code third-party providers and if you like to learn more on how unlocking codes are generated (including FREE codes) please visit this page here.

 You are then free to choose a tariff or plan which best suits your phone usage from another network service provider even in another country.
 A word of warning you also buy a new SIM from another operator you may find that your phone is now locked to that new network.
-Also the cell phone charges that will be applied for calls made on whatever network the new SIM uses may be much higher than what you could get if you were free to choose a SIM and service tariff, which best suits your phone usage, from another network service provider.
+Also, the cell phone charges that will be applied for calls made on whatever network the new SIM uses may be much higher than what you could get if you were free to choose a SIM and service tariff, which best suits your phone usage, from another network service provider.
 In other words, be very careful about what you are buying!

 Anyway back to unlocking, once you have been given the Unlock Code by your operator or unlock service, the process differs from phone to phone.
 The following instructions are typical and should only be used for guidance.
 Key in 00000000 or whatever the default password is for your phone.
 (8 x 0’S)